ptds2023/champagneadlanbth/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve how much Champagne is needed :

 ``` r
 # Example to simulate parties and estimate Champagne needed